Utkarshyadav377/RankLens/README.md

 ---

+# 📄 License

+This project is licensed under the MIT License.

+---

-# Disclaimer
+# ⚠️ Disclaimer

-RankLens is an independent project and is **not affiliated with or endorsed by Codeforces**.
-It uses publicly available profile data for analytics purposes.
+RankLens is an independent project and is **not affiliated with, endorsed by, or sponsored by Codeforces**.

+All analytics are generated using publicly available Codeforces profile and submission data.

 ---